 All Students must submit a Graduation Candidate application the semester of planned graduation.
 This is only necessary for those students who will have the requisite number of credits to graduate in one of the terms below.
 Undergraduate students who do not have enough credits to graduate will be sent a letter stating that another application will need to be submitted.
 Graduate students should refer to graduation overview for additional requirements.
 Please visit the diploma guidelines webpage for more information regarding diplomas.

-The Main Spring Commencement Ceremony is on Friday, May 24, 2019, at 1:00 p.m. in the Xfinity Center.
-Graduates should plan to assemble by 11:00 a.m.
-The processional will begin at 12:20 p.m.
+The Main Spring Commencement Ceremony is on Tuesday, December 17, 2019, at 6:00 p.m. in the Xfinity Center.
+Graduates should plan to assemble by 5:00 p.m.
+The processional will begin at 5:40 p.m.
 You should wear your academic regalia and line up by college.
-Tickets ARE required for your guests for the Main commencement.
+Tickets are not required for your guests for the Main commencement.
 For more information, including details see the Q & A section of the main commencement website.

-The College of Education graduation ceremony, which will last approximately two hours, will be held at 7:00 p.m. on Wednesday, May 22, 2019 in the Reckord Armory.
-Candidates will assemble by 6:15 p.m.
+The College of Education graduation ceremony, which will last approximately one hour, will be held at 2:00 p.m. on Wednesday, December 18, in the Dekelboum Concert Hall in the Clarice Smith Performing Arts Center.
+Candidates will assemble by 1:15p.m. in the Dance Theatre.
 Ushers will be present to direct students to appropriate assembly areas.

 No tickets are required for the College of Education ceremony.
 Students should plan to attend both the main commencement ceremony and the college ceremony.
 The main commencement is designed to bring the entire graduating class and their family and friends together to participate in a university-wide formal ceremony.
 The college ceremony is of equal importance, especially since each graduate will be individually recognized.